 I would definitely call it OBM – Outdated Brain Models, you know, because a neural network is based on ideas from the 1960s about how the brain actually works.

 Or perhaps TTPGWYPBFSSRWSHG: that is probably even better.
 It obviously stands for: Trying To Play God With Your PC But Failing, Still Significant Results, Will See How it Goes

-Passion towards the special initiatives with the unique modus has always enthralled me since childhood.
+Passion towards special initiatives has always enthralled me since childhood.
 I strongly believe that People with great passion can make the impossible happen.
-This has propelled me to usher and organize multiple initiatives in the corporate territory.
-As a corporate executive, I clutch the responsibility of situating the smart solutions on the IoT platform in the various cities.
-Client Interaction, Cohorts Coordination, Business Analysis, Technology espouses are the primary objective.
-In addition, mastery role as the Executive Magazine Coordinator, Corporate event organizers, CXO & Technocrats Interviews, Forum host becomes the passion out of the day job.
+In addition to Business Development in IT Industry, I clutch mastery role as the Executive Magazine Coordinator, Corporate event organizers, CXO & Technocrats Interview, Forum host, etc..
 Critical Thinking and the zest on the math being induced as my verve makes me idiosyncratic in a league.